Silverzonegames/docs/README.md

 ## Updates to policies (policies folder)
 Updates to policies are initiated by Silverzone, after which they will be converted to a draft.
 After a draft is published a month (31 days) of commenting period will exist so the community can get their opinion in.
-After this expres, if consensus has been reached the policy will be published. <br/>
+After this commenting period, if a consensus has been reached, the policy will be published. <br/>
-The following policies are exment from this rule: Silverzone EULA, Silverzone Developer EULA and Silverzone Terms of Service
+The following policies are exempt from this rule: Silverzone EULA, Silverzone Developer EULA and Silverzone Terms of Service

+# Corporate reservation of rights
+Silverzone Oy (Silverzone) reserves all rights to modify, amend and revise any and all policies and rules, under it's own terms.
+Silverzone also reserves the right to make unilateral changes to policies, if it consideres the changes necessary to either:

+1. protect the company's or it's affiliates intellectual property, brand, copyrights, trademarks or trade secrets; or
+2. to comply with any applicable law, regulation or otherwise enforceable legal actions or requests.

+All unilateral policy changes will be noted on the appendix and/or the last modified list.

 # Contacts:
 Company CEO (Policies): [slimerplanet](https://github.com/slimerplanet) [email](mailto:eppuku@silverzonegames.com)<br/>